 Check out these best websites to learn web development to get started.

 Whereas front-end developers take care of the visible parts of a website or app, back end developers create the logic and functions of a web project.
 They’re responsible for how user data is stored, managed, and retrieved on web servers and in databases.

-According to Glassdoor, the national average salary for a back end web developer with 1-3 years of experience is $63,805 per year (June 2019).
+According to ZipRecruiter, the national average salary for a junior back end web developer is $68,388 per year (February 2022).

 Thus, the average junior-level salary for back-end developers is slightly higher than for front-end web developers.

 When you land your first junior-level web developer job, you’re only getting started with your career.
 As the years go by, your skills improve and you can expect your earnings to increase accordingly.